inspectIT/inspectIT/README.md

 ### Try it out with a demo application!
 You can easily test the inspectIT features by starting out the demo based on the Spring Petclinic application.
 The repository [inspectit-labs/spring-petclinic-microservices](https://github.com/inspectit-labs/spring-petclinic-microservices) contains start-up and docker scripts that integrate the inspectIT into the famous Spring demo app.
 Also check the [inspectit-labs/workshop](https://github.com/inspectit-labs/workshop) for the in-detail step-by-step workshop that will walk you through using inspectIT with the demo application.

+### Awesome inspectIT List
+You can find a lot more helpful resources in the [inspectIT's awesome list](https://github.com/inspectit-labs/awesome-inspectit).

 ## Get in Touch
 [![Twitter Account](https://img.shields.io/badge/Twitter-follow%20us-brightgreen.svg)](https://twitter.com/inspectIT_APM) [![Gitter](https://img.shields.io/badge/Gitter-join%20chat-brightgreen.svg)](https://gitter.im/inspectIT/chat?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![LinkedIn Group](https://img.shields.io/badge/LinkedIn-join%20group-brightgreen.svg)](https://www.linkedin.com/groups/inspectIT-APM-User-Group-8533412/about)